JamesNK/BookOfDotNetOSS/cross-platform-targeting.md

 **✗ AVOID** targeting .NET implementations and .NET Standard when the .NET implementation is functionally the same.

-> The .NET Standard version of your library will automatically be used.
+> The .NET Standard assembly will automatically be used by NuGet.
 Targeting .NET implementations increases the `*.nupkg` size for no benefit.

 **More Information**